microsoft/fabricrealtimelab/modules/module10c.md

 ## :loudspeaker: Introduction

 In this module, you'll create a simple report that shows predicted vs actual values for diagnostic purposes.
 To do so, we'll leverage the lakehouse and predicitions table, while also creating a semantic model to take advantage of query caching and creating views in the lakehouse.
+This requires the completion of Module 6 (Lakehouse) and Module 7 (Data Science), as we'll be leveraging the aggregation tables and predicition tables created in those modules.

 ## Table of Contents